You know how broccoli has those long, thick stalks no one likes? Here’s what I do with those:

-I have established an unfortunate habit of forming emotional attachments to objects with considerable inertia but little to no measurable worth.
-(Witness the 30 year old sofa I moved to four different apartments, two of them second story flats with narrow Edwardian staircases, the 1973 Oldsmobile which remained parked for over two years on the opposite coast, the roughly 60 pounds of thrift store clothing and costumes I haven’t worn in at least 5 years zippered into clear plastic bags and shoved into the cubbies above my closet.)
-By far the most prominent example, though, is my collection of books.
+By far the most glaring example, though, is my book collection.
 Stacked two and three deep on bowed shelves, piled in the cabinet of my nightstand, lined up between risers under the foot of the bed, and generally strewn behind me as I move around my apartment, they are slowly swallowing up my living space like gathering snow drifts.

 There’s nothing objectively special about what’s on these shelves.
 A couple of first editions and signed copies, but nothing rare or valuable.
 There are several duplicates, purchased either because I liked the cover art, or had temporarily misplaced my first copy.
 Most of these books can be found in any public library in America.
 An embarrassing number have not been opened since college.
-A more embarrassing number are still unread.
+A even more embarrassing number are still unread.

 They have traveled though—extensively.
-In suitcases that consistently failed to meet with airline weight requirements; in duct-taped boxes mailed to school in the fall and home again in spring; in the back of a truck full of event tents and helium tanks bound for the Special Olympics; in moving vans and u-hauls and the trunks of cars driven caravan style between nine different residences across the greater Bay Area.
-It wasn’t that I couldn’t let them go; I never seriously considered it.
-I’m not sure it even occurred to me.
+In suitcases that consistently failed to meet with airline weight requirements; in duct-taped boxes mailed to college in the fall and home again in spring; in the back of a truck full of event tents and helium tanks bound for the Special Olympics; in moving vans and u-hauls and the trunks of cars driven caravan-style between nine different residences across the greater Bay Area.
+It wasn’t just that I couldn’t let them go.
+I never seriously considered it.